Internships with Electronic Media

 To be considered for this advanced program, students must be at a junior or senior class standing; transfer students are also welcome to apply.
 Additionally, students must have successfully completed a minimum of one year of study of college-level media skill training pertaining to the internship position.
 Prior completion of programs or courses such as Mediaworks, Non-Fiction Media, Audio Recording, Introduction to Music Technology, or their equivalents are required.

 Interested applicants are expected to submit the following:

 - A Media Services job application (online form)

 - A current resumé, including relevant academic work

 Bring completed and sealed materials to the Media Services Front Desk in Library 2502 (Media Loan), or send to:

 Olympia, WA 98505

-The Audio Intern develops advanced technical knowledge in all aspects of audio production systems through readings, independent research and co-production of the Student CD project.
-The Audio Intern gains instructional, organizational and teamwork skills by providing workshops and technical support of the audio recording facilities.
-Other responsibilities include maintenance of analog equipment and computers, lab proficiencies and the setup and operation of small to large sound reinforcement systems of various sizes and complexity.
+The Audio Intern develops advanced technical knowledge in all aspects of audio production systems through readings, independent research, and co-production of the Student CD project.
+The Audio Intern gains instructional, organizational, and teamwork skills by providing workshops and technical support of the audio recording facilities.
+Other responsibilities include maintenance of analog equipment and computers, lab proficiencies, and the setup and operation of sound reinforcement systems of various sizes and complexity.

 Contact: Zena Vergara (360) 867-5277 email Zena